Bachelor’s (BA) Degree in Dance

 Course Description

 This course is designed for the pre-professional dancer.
-Jazz dance technique will be studied with faculty and guest artists to enhance mastery in technical and artistic expression.
+Jazz dance technique will be studied to enhance mastery in technical and artistic expression.
 Jazz studies in this course will include mock auditions and informal performance opportunities to reflect professional contexts such as commercial dance and musical theatre.
 Prerequisite: DAN-363.

 Course Description